casoon/dragonfly/README.md

 # @casoon/ui-lib

 A modular, lightweight CSS framework and design system for modern web projects.
-Optimized for Astro JS, LightningCSS, and Container Queries with a @layer-based architecture and comprehensive accessibility.
+While it is especially optimized for use with Astro JS, it is fully framework-agnostic and can be used in any web project.
+The library is developed by an author who primarily uses Astro JS, but it is not limited to that ecosystem.
+It is also optimized for LightningCSS and Container Queries, featuring a @layer-based architecture and comprehensive accessibility.

 ## Changelog (Excerpt)